TwilioDevEd/twilio-weather-station-esp8266-iot/README.md

 https://www.twilio.com/docs/tutorials/sms-weather-station-iot-lambda-esp8266

 The ESP8266 will connect account to an AWS IoT Account on the MQTT topic 'twilio'.
-When users SMS in, it will reply with the current conditions.
-It can also handle preference updates for the following things:
+When users SMS (or MMS) the station, it will reply with the current weather conditions.
+It can also handle preference updates over the air for the following settings:

 * Units (Imperial vs. Metric)
 * Altitude
 * Timezone offset from UTC